 In addition to the usual transactions, members of the Bitcoin network can "mine" for Bitcoins.
 When a "block" is uploaded to the blockchain after it has been confirmed, it is referred to as a "cryptocurrency block."
 A successful miner is rewarded with 12.5 Bitcoins for producing a new block, which increases the supply of the cryptocurrency.

 It takes a lot of time and effort to mine Bitcoins since the encryption key on transactions is so complicated.
 If a miner does not have a specialized processor, they may wind up spending more money on electricity than they are generating in Bitcoins.

 Bitcoin deposits and withdrawals are now available at a few online casinos that cater to NZ players.
 In spite of the Gambling Commission's reluctance to outright ban digital and virtual money, they express extreme caution.

-Even if a site accepts cryptocurrency as a means of payment, you should always ensure that the site’s operator is legally licensed.
-This means that in order to legally provide such a payment option, operators must fulfil anti-money laundering standards and notify the commission when they change their payments processors.
+Even if a site accepts cryptocurrency as a means of payment, you should always ensure that the site's operator is legally licensed.
+This means that in order to legally provide such a payment option, operators must fulfil anti-money laundering standards and notify the commission when they change their payment processors.

 If an online casino or iGaming site exclusively accepts Bitcoin or any other cryptocurrency, it must be properly regulated by New Zealand's leading regulatory agency, even if it does not take any other currency.
 While virtual currencies like Bitcoin and others are gaining in popularity, players should still remain cautious.